chklovski/CheckM2/README.md

 # Installation

-The easiest way to install is using Conda.
-In the future.
+The easiest way to install is using Conda in a new environment:

+`conda create -n checkm2 -c bioconda -c conda-forge checkm2`

 CheckM2 is also available on Pypi.
 To install via pip, use the checkm2.yml file provided in the github to create a new conda environment: